NickRoss/2025-Data-24100/README.md

 ## Course Overview

 This course is designed to expose data science students to deeper computing concepts that are likely needed throughout their careers.
 We will do this in a project-based approach where students will work in small groups using common data science tools to build an entire pipeline from raw data to putting the data into a relational database to serving that data through an API.
-We will then layer on an MCP Server so that we can access our API using tools like ChatGPT, Claude and agentic frameworks.
+We will then convert the project to use Docker Compose for multi-container orchestration, and finally layer on an MCP (Model Context Protocol) Server so that we can access our API using AI assistants like Claude Desktop and Cursor.

 As a by-product of this effort, after taking this course, students should have experience managing their own computing environment and be able to build software with an understanding of best practices.